rwema3/Container-interop/docs/ContainerInterface.md

 - MUST provide a way to register a delegate container (using a constructor parameter, or a setter, or any possible way).
 The delegate container MUST implement the `ContainerInterface`.

-When a container is configured to use a delegate container for dependencies:

-- Calls to the `get` method should only return an entry if the entry is part of the container.
-  If the entry is not part of the container, an exception should be thrown